mad-eye/meteor-mocha-web/README.md

 *CODE_SAMPLE*

+meteor-mocha-web includes the [chai](http://chaijs.com/) assertion library (but you can use a different assertion library if you choose).

 Tests are only included when `METEOR_MOCHA_TEST_DIR` is defined, so they will only exist on environments you specify.

 ## Setup